janfreyberg/superintendent/README.md

 This package is designed to provide a `ipywidget`-based interactive labelling tool for your data.

-It's very much in early early alpha, so don't expect it to work!
-But if you want to have a go, here's how you would do it:

 ### Installation

 ```
 pip install superintendent
 ```

 If you want to also use the keyboard shortcuts for labelling faster, you will also have to enable the ipyevents jupyter extension:

 ```
 jupyter nbextension enable --py --sys-prefix ipyevents